$\mathscr{A}=\mathscr{U}$ for cluster algebras from moduli spaces of $G$-local systems: Equality of cluster and upper cluster algebras

 \subsection{Cluster $K_2$-coordinates on $\Conf_4^\times \A_G$}

 For the computations in the next subsection, let us recall the cluster $K_2$-coordinates on the configuration space $\Conf_4^\times \A_G=\Conf_{w_0}^{w_0}\A_G$ from \cite[Section 7]{GS19}, which can be regarded as an open subspace of the moduli space $\A_{G,Q}$ for a quadrilateral $Q$.
+Here are notations from \cite[Section 5]{GS19}: \begin{itemize} \item Given $w \in W$, we set